2025 Storm Events in Orlando

 - Cracked or broken tiles

 25% Rule: If damage covers more than 25% of the roof area, Florida law requires bringing the entire roof up to current building code, often making full replacement more practical than repair.
-Additionally, if your roof is over 15 years old with multiple problem areas, replacement is typically more cost-effective than ongoing repairs.
+Additionally, if your roof is over 15 years old with multiple problem areas, replacement is typically more effective than ongoing repairs.

 Orlando at a Glance